Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: Background and Related Work

 The success of drawing software has been inspirational for other software.
 For example, it is common to find the concept of brushes, colour pickers, and layers adopted by software operating in different domains, such as presentation and video editing.
 And some of the digital drawing concepts have been adapted successfully, such as using a paintbrush to control the fortune of characters in a story~\cite{chungTaleBrushSketchingStories2022}, mixing prompts just like colours can be mixed to convey visual styles difficult to express with words~\cite{chungPromptPaintSteeringTexttoImage2023}, or repurposing raster image tools to manipulate colour histograms~\cite{chevalierHistomagesFullySynchronized2012}.
+Beyond offering more expressive interactions, these analogies help people reason about unfamiliar software by leveraging their accumulated interaction knowledge about digital tools~\cite{renomInteractionKnowledgeUnderstanding2023}.

-In contrast, text editors evolved from command-line word processors~\cite{mahlowWritingToolsLooking2023, haighRememberingOfficeFuture2006} and use the analogy of the sheet of paper~\cite{kirschenbaumTrackChangesLiterary2016} and the typewriter.
-In this work, we explore how interaction inspired from the visual creative domain could open up new possibilities for text editing.
+In contrast, text editors evolved from command-line word processors~\cite{mahlowWritingToolsLooking2023, haighRememberingOfficeFuture2006} and use the analogy of the typewriter and sheet of paper~\cite{kirschenbaumTrackChangesLiterary2016}.
+In this work, we explore how interaction inspired by the graphical domain could open up new possibilities for writing.